iagoleal/iagoleal.github.io/content/posts/cuts.md

     The user selects a point and the algorithm updates the bounds.
   </text>
 </svg>

-Finally, a nice property is that an approximation by cuts can be refined without much hassle.
-Whenever you obtain a new cut $\phi$, all you have to do is update your bag of cuts from $C$ to $C \cup \{\phi\}$, and it's done.
-This allows for algorithms based on iterative refinement of the approximation.

 ### Example: Kelley's cutting planes algorithm {#example-sandwich-algorithm}